Kate Middleton wore the L.K. Bennett Sledge pumps frequently between 2011-2014. The nude/beige platforms were her go-to pair.

 One of the events I attended was outdoors.
 I was worried about water damage to the bottom of my Sledge shoes, so I took them to Timpson and had a very thin, beige half sole applied to the bottom after the first wear (this was recommended to me by a friend).

-Just be careful when getting them resoled – tell the Cobbler explicitly that the shoes are expensive and need extra care – the man at Timpson nicked a tiny bit of the patent leather near the sole, but it’s not very noticable.
+Just be careful when getting them re-soled – tell the Cobbler explicitly that the shoes are expensive and need extra care – the man at Timpson nicked a tiny bit of the patent leather near the sole, but it’s not very noticeable.
 I’ve been thinking about using a Sharpie to cover it over!

 Also worth knowing – L.K.
-Bennett provide a spare heel tip with the shoes.
+Bennett provides a spare heel tip with the shoes.

 Please note: L.K.
 Bennett did NOT compensate me for this review; I paid full price for my L.K.
-Bennett Sledges and simply reviewed them to help my readers decide whether or not to buy a pair.
+Bennett Sledge pumps and simply reviewed them to help my readers decide whether or not to buy a pair.